sugiphone/my-first-repo/README.md

-# my-first-repo
+# myrepo
-This is my first repo
+This is my repo.
+Using for Python, Kaggle, etc...